i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 - **Shell Options**: Use the `set` command to change shell attributes and options.

-- **Environment Variables**: Use environment variables to modify the behavior of your script without changing the code, e.g. set an environmental variable to a different value prio to script execution.
+- **Environment Variables**: Use environment variables to modify the behavior of your script without changing the code, e.g. set an environmental variable (see [Variables](#variables) section) to a different value prio to script execution.

 - **Configuration Files**: Source external configuration files that define variables and functions.